asmodeus812/nvim-fuzzymatch/README.md

 valid format for the previewer to handle directly.
 These previewers require the same structure as specified for the picker `actions` in the entries section.
 Otherwise a default internal converter is used which is the same default converter used for `actions` as well, when no converter is passed to them.

+`The preview function can return false to signal that the preview did not complete successfully, this will result in no-op for the preview for this entry, an optional message can also be returned describing the reason for the failure`

 #### Decorators